We are going to dedicate an article to each of the most popular bitmap file formats and today we will make a quick incursion through JPEG.

 However, mobile devices might prove decisive for the future of Progressive JPEG, given its responsiveness.

-If you want to juggle with RAW, JPEG, Progressive JPEG and JPEG2000, alongside with many other bitmap and PDF formats, use PaperScan: it has all you need and much more!
+If you want to juggle with RAW, JPEG, Progressive JPEG and JPEG2000, alongside with many other bitmap and PDF formats, we have our ready to use solution PaperScan and our SDK GdPicture.NET.

 See you next week!